-Every four years, the Minister of Justice and Security sets the National Security Agenda with national policy objectives for police duties.
+- Every four years, the Minister of Justice and Security sets the National Security Agenda with national policy objectives for police duties.
 On a regional level, the local government translates the national priorities into regional policy objectives for the police in the Regional Security Agenda.
 Law enforcement agencies exchange intelligence and information to gather appropriate information and intelligence to contribute to the National Security Agenda, the Regional Security Agendas and Europol's Serious and Organised Crime Threat Assessment (SOCTA).
 Steering Committees from the Research Department are tasked with the coordination and monitoring of the whole procedure.
 A daily operational briefing allows the different police teams to be informed about the specific points of attention in their working field.
-The briefing is based on a national model and provides all relevant information and intelligence available on local, regional, national and international level.
-Various threat assessments are also elaborated.
 They are used for instance as a starting point for policymaking in the fight against organised crime and estimating threat levels that indicate the likelihood of a terrorist attack.
 Additionally, the Research and Analysis desks of all Regional Intelligence Services make their own threat and security assessments.
-[The Netherlands, 2021]

-- The Office of the Prosecutor General appointed a liaison prosecutor to the SPOC who is frequently consulted on flagging of alerts and international arrest warrants, complexed international criminal investigations and any other cases, where the prosecutorial input is needed.
+[The Netherlands, 2021] - The Office of the Prosecutor General appointed a liaison prosecutor to the SPOC who is frequently consulted on flagging of alerts and international arrest warrants, complexed international criminal investigations and any other cases, where the prosecutorial input is needed.
 [Portugal, 2022] - Very close cooperation between the Foreign Liaison officers and the central authority for international judicial cooperation who can advise and assist in writing European Investigation orders or Mutual legal assistance requests addressed to the Member State.
 [Portugal, 2022] - Use of an analysis tool by the Police in its criminal analysis units, allowing for the establishment of 'profiles' of crime phenomena, based on operational data, which show the user an interactive visualization of said phenomenon, its trends, modi operandi and evolutions.
 Since starting the roll out of this application in 2019, the Police has significantly extended the number of analysed crime phenomena and of users.
 [Lithuania, 2023]